dfelinto/blender-manual/manual/modeling/geometry_nodes/inspection.rst

 data types the geometry contains, and a count of their elements.

-Socket values are only logged from when the node tree was executed, so a node must be connected to the group output to have a value for inspection.
+Socket values are only logged from when the node tree was executed, so a node must be connected to the *Group Output* to have a value for inspection.
 Values are not logged during rendering, to improve performance.